Columbia, SC, October 15, 2020 –

 Rural Health & COVID-19

-On May 12, Rural Health Information Hub is hosting a webinar about rural health and COVID-19.
+On May 12, Rural Health Information Hub hosted a webinar about rural health and COVID-19.
 It will cover rural efforts and specific tools and resources to help combat COVID-19.
 You can access the webinar HERE.
 Kaiser Family Foundation has published data in an article about the pandemic in rural America.
 You can view that article HERE.
 Social distancing has also taken a hard toll on our social, rural communities.
 This has been especially hard on those experiencing mental illnesses.
 You can read about the toll of social distancing on rural communities HERE.

 Rural Health Innovation during COVID-19